twisterarmy/book/src/twister-core/build-from-source.md

 ## @twisterarmy branch

-Maintained by the community, it includes additional seeds and minor updates to make the codebase buildable on modern distributions.
+Maintained by the community, it includes additional seeds, enhanced support for modern network protocols and important core updates to ensure that the codebase is buildable on the latest Linux distributions.

 It is 100% compatible with the main twister network (which was created by [@miguelfreitas](https://github.com/miguelfreitas)), and must remain compatible in the future.